CLI

 Running csharpier to format a single file is slow because of the overhead of starting up dotnet.

-This option keeps csharpier running so that multiple files can be formatted.
+This option keeps csharpier running so that multiple files can be formatted by piping input to the running process.
 This is mainly used by IDE plugins

 to drastically improve formatting time.